Pilates – what is it?

 These Pilates classes blend ideas from the Alexander Technique (AT) with Modern Pilates exercises to help improve body-awareness, functional movement and general health and wellbeing.
 The combination of AT and Pilates allows you to find a balanced state of muscle tension to restore postural alignment and ease of movement.

 What happens in a class?

 All classes involve slow, controlled exercises to develop core, shoulder and pelvic stability, as well as exercises to mobilise joints, strengthen key muscles, develop bone strength to reduce the risk of osteoporosis and gentle stretching and relaxation.
 Exercises will explore the full range of movement from standing to bending to lying down on the floor.

 Who are the classes suitable for?

 Classes are suitable for adults of all ages and abilities.
 You are encouraged to work safely within your own limits.
 You will be asked to complete a health questionnaire before starting the classes and may need permission to exercise from your GP if you have a heart condition, high blood pressure or bone, joint and muscle conditions.
 Written permission from your GP is not required, as long as you have asked for advice regarding your exercise readiness from your doctor.
 This is to allow you to work safely.
 You may be advised not to undertake specific movements e.g if you have had a joint replacement, but may still join the class.

 What do I wear and bring?

 Please wear Yoga/ Pilates/Exercise-type clothing for comfort and ease of movement.
-You may need to bring a Yoga-type mat to lie on and a small towel to fold and rest your head on.
+You will need to bring a Yoga-type mat to lie on and a thick towel to fold and rest your head on.
 Please check the class information.